New Taipei City: Power generation

-New Taipei City houses one of Taiwan's current active nuclear power plants, the Kuosheng Nuclear Power Plant in Wanli District.
+New Taipei City housed one of Taiwan's nuclear power plants, the Kuosheng Nuclear Power Plant in Wanli District.
 The planned fourth nuclear power plant, Lungmen Nuclear Power Plant, located at Gongliao District has currently been halted due to public opposition.
 Other power generators in the city are the Linkou Coal-Fired Power Plant in Linkou District and Feitsui Hydroelectric Power Plant in Shiding District.

 Green energy and energy saving

 New Taipei City is developing to be a Green Future City.
 The city provides a Carbon Reduction Clinic for houses and businesses with general consultation and on-site inspections for greener equipment, in which it is helped by the low-carbon community subsidies.
 The city also implements the Assist Industries with Cleaner Production Plan to help businesses adapt to the efforts toward becoming green industries.
 The city government also actively promoting green energy industries and smart electric vehicles.

 In January 2016, New Taipei City was the top in terms of electricity saving in Taiwan, in which electricity consumption for the period April–November 2015 was cut down by 1.24%.